koustavx08/veritas-protocol/README_VISUAL_GUIDE.md

 │  5.
 Test the application             │
 │     Issue credentials, verify proofs  │
 │                                       │
 │  6.
-Compare with Avalanche           │
+Compare with other networks      │
 │     Analyze costs and performance     │
 └───────────────────────────────────────┘